nicholassull/resort-branch/README.md

 ## Description

-_{This website showcases a beginner-level understanding of HTML and CSS.
-To chose which stylesheet we would employ, we utilized Git branches.}_
+_This website showcases a beginner-level understanding of HTML and CSS.
+To chose which stylesheet we would employ, we utilized Git branches._

 ## Setup/Installation Requirements